 With the spotlight beaming down on me and my white glove covered in fake sequins shimmering, I waited for the music to start as the crowd cheered me on.

-In that moment, the shy, self-conscious person I believed I was for many years was nowhere in sight.
+At that moment, the shy, self-conscious person I believed I was for many years was nowhere in sight.

 Do you consider yourself to be a confident person?